 XXE for File Retrieval

-Attackers can use XXE payloads to gain indirect access to internal networks and launch attacks using requests originating from a legitimate server.
+Attackers can use XXE payloads to gain indirect access to internal networks and launch attacks using requests from a legitimate server.
 Following the execution of XXE on one web server, the attacker can send HTTP requests to other internal subsystems, thereby orchestrating a deeper full-blown attack.

 Data out-of-band exfiltration